-- 1. The specific date(s) that each step of the analysis was performed. - 2.
+- 1. The specific date(s) on which each step of the analysis was performed. - 2.
 Reference to the sampling plan and/or sampling method used, if applicable - 3.
 Additions, deviations, and exclusions to the methods used - 4.
 Information of specific test conditions, if applicable

-The customer's signature on the Evidence Submission Report indicates their agreement to receive a simplified report.
+The customers' signature on the Evidence Submission Report indicates their agreement to receive a simplified report.